-SA’s national education practice executes integrated media campaigns on behalf of a wide range of colleges, universities and preparatory schools.
-We provide unique solutions to enrollment and communications challenges, and launch campaigns for new degree programs, thought leadership initiatives, capital campaigns, name change campaigns and visibility building programs for deans and professors.
+SA executes integrated media campaigns on behalf of a wide range of colleges, universities and preparatory schools.
+We provide unique higher education marketing solutions to enrollment and communications challenges, and launch campaigns for new degree programs, thought leadership initiatives, capital campaigns, name change campaigns and visibility building programs for deans and professors.
 Whether we are promoting college, graduate, or online programs, we use cutting edge marketing techniques from programmatic digital buying to text message campaigns to hyper-targeted media relations, to rankings improvement campaigns.

 Our goal is to surround our prospective audience, whether they are students, parents, education influencers, guidance counselors or the media, with relevant messages about a school that resonates specifically with each audience.
 Our student iGeneration marketing audits and integrated media campaigns, (geared toward digital natives born with an iPhone in their hands after 1994) reach students who no longer respond to traditional marketing.
 As the enrollment and communications landscape changes, SA keeps our clients a step ahead through research about what the iGeneration expects in terms of digital marketing, communications and relationship management.